≪ Go to our review of Camping Chairs

 Like its name suggests, the ALPS Mountaineering King Kong is a monster of a chair.
 Its sturdy and wide steel frame and comfortable padded seat made it perfect for lounging.
 Additionally, this chair's high-quality construction doesn't stop with its strong materials.
 Its armrests are sturdy, adjustable, and supportive.
 It also has the perfect amount of storage: two cup holders, two deep side pockets, and one narrow mesh pocket at the head of the chair.
 What seemed to be the primary distinguishing factor among testers who didn't prefer the King Kong was its lack of breathability and its size; it was heavy and bulky to carry.

 The King Kong received almost a perfect score for comfort.
 Our biggest comfort critique was that it is not as supportive as the Kijaro Dual Lock Folding Chair or the Eureka Curvy High-Back.
 It also did not have a headrest like the Eureka.
 What the King Kong did have was a large, well-padded seat with stable and adjustable arm rests.
-Both the seat and the backrest were padded.
+Both the seat and the backrest were padded, just like the two-seater, Kelty Low-Love Seat.
 Unfortunately, this padding did result in the chair's fabric holding water during rainstorms, but unless you leave your chair out in the rain often, the padded seat was still considered a bonus.
 We also valued the simple but ergonomic armrests.
 They were functional and comfortable for testers of all sizes.
 Testers loved how wide the chair was because people of all size could sprawl out and enjoy every inch of its roomy plushness.

 Live in a rainy place?
 Check out the REI Camp X or the REI Camp Stowaway Low, which both have mesh backs and seats.

-As the heaviest chair that we tested, it was no surprise that the King Kong didn't receive great scores in portability.
+As one of the heaviest single-person chairs we tested, it was no surprise that the King Kong didn't receive great scores in portability.
 Its beefy steel frame made the chair somewhat difficult to carry unless it was packed up inside of its storage bag.
 The collapsed chair was still over three feet long.
 This is almost a foot shorter than the Eureka when collapsed but still doesn't make it easily portable.
 Our Best Buy model, the Kijaro, performed nearly as well in all of the metrics as the King Kong, but was almost four pounds lighter and had a carrying strap attached to the chair itself.
-If the dimensions of the King Kong deter you, check out the Kijaro.
+If the size of the King Kong doesn't turn you away and you have a friend (furry or otherwise) to share your seat with, you might consider checking out the ultra comfy Kelty Low-Love Seat.
+If the large dimensions of the King Kong do deter you, check out the Kijaro.